Texas Public Information Act

 - Receive treatment equal to all other requestors, including accommodation in accordance with ADA requirements;

-- Receive a statement of estimated charges, when charges exceed $40, in advance of work being started and opportunity to renegotiate the request if charges are too high;
+- Receive a statement of estimated charges when charges exceed $40, in advance of work being started; and given the opportunity to modify the request if charges are too high;

 - Choose whether to inspect the requested information (most often at no charge), receive copies of the information or both;